civictechdc/codefordc.github.com/_resources/codeofconduct.md

 ### Who to Contact

 If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Captain.
 Captains agree to keep information shared in association with a Code of Conduct violation private, and may reveal it only with the approval of the affected person(s).
+Contact information for each Captain is listed on the [About page](/about.html), and you can also send an anonymous (or non-anonymous) message through the [Contact page](/contact.html), in which case it will be seen by all Captains.

 ### Outcomes